Economic Development and Small Business

 Representative Neeley takes pride in community activism by attending local events and continuing to reach out to community leaders, activists and residents throughout House District 70.

 In her first few months in office, she introduced several bills successfully and passed two bills of which the governor signed into law, her legislation on financed convention centers throughout Michigan, and decriminalized certain driving offenses.

 As a small business owner, Representative Neeley understands the great importance of small businesses and recognizes their significant impact on sustaining a thriving economy and community.

 Representative Neeley graduated from Star City High School in Star City, Arkansas.
 She moved to Flint and attended Mott Community College, where she received her cosmetology license.

-Representative Neeley proudly resides in Flint with her husband – Flint Mayor Sheldon Neeley – and their two daughters and a pit bull named Ace.
+Representative Neeley proudly resides in Flint with her husband – Flint Mayor Sheldon Neeley – and their two daughters.
 She is an active member of her community and a member of Shiloh Missionary Baptist Church.